 NOTICE OF NONDISCRIMINATION

 Hampshire College reaffirms publicly its moral and legal commitment to a policy of equal opportunity in education and employment.
-Please click here for the full notice as well as the discrimination and harassment policy, how to report, and where to find support and resources.
+Please click here for the full notice as well as the discrimination, harassment, and retaliation policy, how to report, and where to find support and resources.

 This document uses “they” and “their” in place of “he or she” and “his or her.”
 Though we acknowledge that this is not traditional English and sometimes sounds awkward to the ear, it is intentional.
 We seek not to use gendered pronouns, as doing so may exclude valuable members of our community.